-View of secondary building entry and fitness at alley to provide better visual connection to the park.
+View of building park entry and fitness at alley to provide better visual connection to the park.

-Proposed fitness program and secondary tower entry have been located and defined by an accent color portal recalling the tower's main entry along 12th.
+Proposed fitness program and park entry have been located and defined by an accent color portal recalling the tower's main entry along 12th.
 See sheet A-201 elevation.